 Potentially deadly super fungus is spreading faster

-infection is spreading faster in US healthcare settings and is likely to become more resistant to treatment.
+infection is spreading faster in US health care settings and is likely becoming more resistant to treatment.

 C.auris is a fungal type of yeast that infects humans and spreads through the blood to organs.
 Infection most commonly occurs in healthcare and long-term care settings.
 It rarely occurs in healthy people.
 But for people who are immunosuppressed or who receive regular invasive treatment for other illnesses, C. auris infection can be fatal.